 When should you move from manual to automation with APIs?

-As your business grows, so does the volume of payments you have to make on a daily basis.
-If it’s only a couple payments a day, taking five minutes to log each payment manually is no big deal.
-But once you hit 100 daily payments, you’re spending over eight hours inputting payment details.
+As your business grows, so does the volume of payments you have to make daily.
+If it’s only a couple of payments a day, taking five minutes to log each payment manually is no big deal.
+But once you hit 100 daily payments, you spend over eight hours inputting payment details.
 And that’s assuming no breaks or time-consuming mistakes!

-There’s no universal tipping point for when it makes sense to invest the time to integrate with a payouts API.
-But here’s a good rule of thumb: If you’re considering hiring one to two people just to manage accounts payable, you’re better off taking that time to integrate and save years worth of salaries.
+There’s no universal tipping point for when investing the time to integrate with a payouts API makes sense.
+But here’s a good rule of thumb: If you’re considering hiring one to two people just to manage accounts payable, you’re better off taking that time to integrate and save years' worth of salaries.

 Three options for payouts: pros and cons

-Before you take the plunge, let’s walk through the three main options for payouts and their pros and cons.
+Before you take the plunge, let’s review the three main payout options and their pros and cons.

 Pro: Simple data entry